U.S. stocks end third quarter on a high note, despite rocky September

 New data from the Bureau of Economic Analysis released Wednesday showed the depth of the damage to the overall economy last quarter, estimating that the GDP dropped 31.4 percent as stay-at-home orders lifted and the federal government distributed aid to struggling businesses and households.

-This week, Disney said it would lay off 28,000 people across its theme-park division in the United States due to the toll covid-19 has taken on its core business.
-Royal Dutch Shell also announced 9,000 layoffs this week as it shifts away from fossil fuels.
+This week, Disney said it would lay off 28,000 people across its theme park division in the United States because of the toll the pandemic has taken on its core business.
+Royal Dutch Shell also announced up to 9,000 layoffs this week as it shifts away from fossil fuels.
 Boeing, American Airlines and United Airlines all ticked higher Wednesday after news broke of widespread impending layoffs in the air travel industry.

 Investors are looking to the monthly jobs report on Friday for a better sense of whether more job losses are becoming permanent.
 Analysts expect to see a slight drop in the unemployment rate, which stood at 8.4 percent in August.